Sunday, 21 May 2017

 Know where you stand with yourself

 Being comfortable in your skin is key, literally.
-If you care what others think you need to know why and you then need to work on getting rid of those 'reasons'!
-You need to have a word with yourself and get it together!!
+If you care what others think you need to know why and you then need to work on letting go.
+You cannot cover the costs of living with other people's thoughts of you so, learn to not give a lolly!

 Look in the mirror and have a word with yourself!

-Intuitive and instinctive people will pick up on a lack of self appreciation fast and, while perhaps not deliberately, those who can see that you do not like / love yourself, are likely to treat you that way.
+Intuitive and instinctive people will pick up on a lack of self appreciation fast and, while perhaps not deliberately, those who can see that you do not like/love yourself are likely to regard you in that way.
+Hold yourself in a manner that says, "I am confident in who I am and what I bring to the table".
+Set boudaries that align with how you want others to treat you.

 Create as many CV's as are applicable to your different skill sets and career goals

-It's great if you've worked as a Secretary, Builder, Fitness Instructor and have also volunteered as a production assistant because, you aspire to be a Production Manager.
-However, if applying for an administrative role, your CV should only include your admin work history and the relevant / supporting skills and achievements.
+It's great if you've worked as a Secretary, Builder, Fitness Instructor and have also volunteered as a Production Assistant.
+However, if applying for an administrative role, your CV should only include your admin work history and the relevant/supporting skills and achievements.
 It's the same for your personal statement!

-Apply for (temporary / short term) jobs you have some sort of interest in
+Apply for (temporary/short term) jobs you have an interest in

 It will be incredibly unfair to the prospective employers and also a great disservice to yourself if you send applications for everything you know you're capable of doing, while knowing that you've no real interest in over half of them.
 Have a strategy (and don't be put off if you have low funds.
 Some resources are free), be realistic, keep your real career aim at the front of your mind and remain honest with yourself about what you want from the temporary job (s) and why.